Jean-Pierre Granger: Biography

 He was born in Paris.
 His father was a glazier.
-At the age of six, he became a drum major in the "Régiment Royal-Bonbons", a children's branch of the French Guards which was intended to provide "manly, patriotic training".
+At the age of six, he reportedly became a drum major in the "Régiment Royal-Bonbons", a children's branch of the French Guards which was intended to provide "manly, patriotic training".
 However, it also served as a form of amusement for the Dauphin.

 Two years later, his father made the acquaintance of Angélique Briceau (fl.1780-1800), a watercolorist who gave lessons to both of them.
 Shortly after, she married Louis-Jean Allais, who then gave them lessons in engraving.
 Granger worked as an engraver for seven years but eventually felt constrained by the limits of that medium and entered the studios of Jean-Baptiste Regnault to study oil painting.
 Four years later, he worked closely with Jacques-Louis David.

-In 1800, he was awarded the Prix de Rome for his painting of Antiochus, sending his son to Scipio.
+In 1800, he was awarded the Prix de Rome for his painting Antiochus Sending His Son to Scipio as a Hostage.
 His colleague, Ingres, who came in second, accused David of using his influence on the jury.